BeepIsla/csgo-commend-bot/README.md

 # CSGO Commend Bot
 If you're a developer and want to know how to fix your own commend bot its very simple.
 Just set `steam_id_gs` to a valid server steam ID, on your target's account & bot accounts.

+Please view the [Changelog](./CHANGELOG.md) for a simple list of changes

 ---

 # Restrictions and Issues